jackyjsy/CVPR21Chal-SLR/readme.md

 ----
 This repo contains the official code of [Skeleton Aware Multi-modal Sign Language Recognition (SAM-SLR)](https://arxiv.org/abs/2103.08833) that ranked 1st in [CVPR 2021 Challenge: Looking at People Large Scale Signer Independent Isolated Sign Language Recognition](http://chalearnlap.cvc.uab.es/challenge/43/description/).

 Our preprint paper has been released on [arXiv](https://arxiv.org/abs/2103.08833).
-Please consider [cite](#Citation) our paper if you find this repo useful in your research.
+Please [cite](#Citation) our paper if you find this repo useful in your research.

 ## News